-- Challenges to Graduate College Petition decisions; - ° The exercise of professional judgment in evaluating student academic performance/progress; - Student-to-student conflicts (see www.conflictresolution.illinois.edu); - Academic misconduct such as breaches of academic integrity in research and publication (see research.illinois.edu/ai/index.asp); - Employment specific issues, including those covered by collective bargaining agreements (i.e. teaching assistantships and administrative graduate assistantships) (see www.ahr.illinois.edu/employees/ler.html); - Cases that arise under the Student Code, including academic integrity or capricious grading claims (see admin.illinois.edu/policy/code/);

-- Cases involving alleged discrimination or sexual harassment (see the Campus Administrative Manual). - 4.
+- o Challenges to Graduate College Petition decisions; - The exercise of professional judgment in evaluating student academic performance/progress; - Student-to-student conflicts (see www.conflictresolution.illinois.edu); - Academic misconduct such as breaches of academic integrity in research and publication (see research.illinois.edu/ai/index.asp); - Employment specific issues, including those covered by collective bargaining agreements (i.e. teaching assistantships and administrative graduate assistantships) (see Illinois Human Resources); - o Cases that arise under the Student Code, including academic integrity or capricious grading claims; - Cases involving alleged discrimination or sexual harassment (see the Campus Administrative Manual). - 4.
 Non-exclusivity.
 This policy does not override or supersede any other policies or procedures as established in the University Statutes and campus policies. - 5.
 Duty to Cooperate.
 Students availing themselves of the grievance process, and all faculty, staff, and administrators have a duty to cooperate and provide information and materials relevant to the investigation of a grievance.
 It shall at all times be the responsibility of the Parties to ensure that the Graduate College has accurate contact information to facilitate communications as described in these procedures.